buk7456/FreeTX/doc/mixer.md

 ### Example 19: Random servo motion generator
 Suppose we have a model equipped with a turret, or a figure.
 We want the servo to move automatically but in a random and intermittent manner.
-<br>We can achieve this with function genarators and logical switches as follows.
+<br>We can achieve this with function generators and logical switches as follows.

 ```txt
 Fgen1